 '''

-@Stateful (1)
+@Stateful

 @Name("hotelSearch")

 @Scope(ScopeType.SESSION)

-@LoggedIn (2)
+@LoggedIn

+@Synchronized

 public class HotelSearchingAction implements HotelSearching

 {

 @PersistenceContext

+'''

+'''

 private EntityManager em;

 private String searchString;

 private int pageSize = 10;

-'''

-'''
+private int page;

 @DataModel

 (3)

 private List<Hotel> hotels;

-@DataModelSelection

-(4)

-private Hotel selectedHotel;

 public String find()

+page = 0;

+queryHotels();

+return "main";

+public String nextPage()

+page++;

+queryHotels();

+return "main";

+private void queryHotels()

 String searchPattern = searchString==null ? "%" : '%' + searchString.toLowerCase().replace('',

-hotels = em.createQuery("from Hotel where lower(name) like :search or lower(city) like :search o
+hotels = em.createQuery("select h from Hotel h where lower(h.name) like :search or lower(h.city

 .setParameter("search", searchPattern)

 .setMaxResults(pageSize)

+.setFirstResult( page pageSize )

 .getResultList();

-return "main";

-}

-public Hotel getSelectedHotel()
+public boolean isNextPageAvailable()

-return selectedHotel;
+return hotels!=null && hotels.size()==pageSize;

-}

 public int getPageSize() {

 return pageSize;

 public void setPageSize(int pageSize) {

 this.pageSize = pageSize;

 public String getSearchString()

 return searchString;

-}

 public void setSearchString(String searchString)

 this.searchString = searchString;

-}

 @Destroy @Remove

-(5)
+(4)

 public void destroy() {}

+}

 '''

-'''

-(1) The EJB standard @Stateful annotation identifies this class as a stateful session bean.
-Stateful session beans are scoped to the conversation context by default.
+- (1) The EJB standard @Stateful annotation identifies this class as a stateful session bean.
+Stateful session beans are scoped to the conversation context by default. - (2) The @LoggedIn annotation applies a custom Seam interceptor to the component.

-'''

-- (2) The @LoggedIn annotation applies a custom Seam interceptor to the component.
 This works because @LoggedIn is marked with an @Interceptor meta-annotation. - (3) The @DataModel annotation exposes a List as a JSF ListDataModel.
 This makes it easy to implement clickable lists for search screens.
-In this case, the list of hotels is exposed to the page as a ListDataModel in the conversation variable named hotels. - (4) The @DataModelSelection annotation defines a field or setter as holding the selected row for the corresponding @DataModel property. - (5) The EJB standard @Remove annotation specifies that a stateful session bean should be removed and its state destroyed after invocation of the annotated method.
+In this case, the list of hotels is exposed to the page as a ListDataModel

+- in the conversation variable named hotels. - (4) The EJB standard @Remove annotation specifies that a stateful session bean should be removed and its state destroyed after invocation of the annotated method.
 In Seam, all stateful session beans should define a method marked @Destroy @Remove.
 This is the EJB remove method that will be called when Seam destroys the session context.
 Actually, the @Destroy annotation is of more general usefulness, since it can be used for any kind of cleanup that should happen when any Seam context ends.
 If you don't have an @Destroy @Remove method, state will leak and you will suffer performance problems.